-Light Therapy Health Benefits in Blog
+Light Therapy Health Benefits

 Light therapy uses bright light to motivate natural processes within the body that are restricted due to lack of light.
 The effective amount of light output used for light therapy should be a minimum of 10,000 lux at a distance of 12" from the light source.
 There is also a belief that 5,000 lux over a longer period may yield similar results.